-The forthcoming New Year will bring no changes to the contribution limits for most retirement accounts, such as IRAs, 401(k)s, and similar accounts.
+Contribution limits will be increasing for employer-based retirement accounts, though they will be unchanged for Traditional and Roth IRAs in 2015.
+The IRS announced recently that the contribution limits to employer-based retirement accounts, such as 401(k) accounts, will increase in the New Year, but remain unchanged for Traditional and Roth IRAs.
 Annual contribution limits are adjusted when the annual increase in the consumer price index meets statutory thresholds.
-Given the current low inflationary environment, the thresholds were not met to allow for increases in 2014 contribution limits.
+Given the current low inflationary environment, the thresholds were not met to allow for increases in 2015 contribution limits for Traditional and Roth IRA accounts.